mixfoodev/user_movies_api_angular_front/README.md

 # About
-This demo project is an Angular frontend powered by ngrx, designed for the [User Movies API project](https://github.com/mixfoodev/jaxrs_user_movies_api).
+This demo project is an Angular frontend powered by NgRx, designed for the [User Movies API project](https://github.com/mixfoodev/jaxrs_user_movies_api).

 # Setup